FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-03-15-bungeecord.md

     - Korbs
 ---

+{: .warning }
+> Server proxies like BungeeCord aren't available on free plan.

 ### What is it?
-[BungeeCord](https://www.spigotmc.org/wiki/bungeecord/) (created by the [SpigotMC](https://www.spigotmc.org/XenStaff/) team) is a proxy designed to seamlessly connect multiple Minecraft servers, allowing players to navigate between them without leaving the game.
+[BungeeCord](https://www.spigotmc.org/wiki/bungeecord/) (created by the [SpigotMC](https://www.spigotmc.org/XenStaff/) team) is a proxy designed to seamlessly connect multiple Minecraft servers, allowing players to navigate between them without leaving the server.

-BungeeCord is compatible with Spigot, Purpur, PaperMC, and any Spigot fork.
+BungeeCord is compatible with many servers: Spigot, Purpur, PaperMC, and more.
 It will **NOT** work on Forge, Fabric or Vanilla servers.

-{: .error }
+{: .warning }
-> Server networks and proxies like BungeeCord aren't available on free plan.
+> BungeeCord is an outdated server proxy and Velocity should be used for modern servers instead.

 ### What is it useful for?
 BungeeCord is very useful for server administrators who want to separate their server's activities (such as minigames, creative, survival, and so on).
 BungeeCord is used and trusted by notable servers like [Hypixel](https://hypixel.net/), [Mineplex](https://www.mineplex.com/home/), [HiveMC](https://hivemc.com/) and many more.